Zhangtzh-genome/Human_LAD_SPAD_scripts/README.md

 make_boundary.sh is used to generate the regions of boundaries for each LAD/SPAD in different stages.

 chr_state.sh is used to identify four types of regions.
 They are "BOTH", "SPAD", "LAD", "NONE".

+chr_state_alluvium.R is used to plot changes of four types of regions during development.